MalteEbner/home-energy-flow/README.md

 ### Missing Features

 New features that could be added are:
+- Instead of requring manual download of the meteo data, directly get it from the PVGIS API.
 - Cost calculations, not only with fixed-price electricity, but also with dynamic prices.
 - Dynamic consumers, e.g. electric cars that can be charged or discharged.
 - More detailed heat pump model, e.g. with a COP that depends on the outside temperature.